robertmryan/containment-animation/README.md

 `ViewController` - This is a `UITableView` subclass for the main view, the list of categories.
 This class parses the XML, and presents the list of categories.
 For how to retrieve the category names, take a look at the `UITableViewDataSource` delegate methods in this class.
 For information on how to pass the category dictionary entry to the `DetailViewController`, look at the `prepareForSegue` method.

-`StoogeViewController` and `MarxViewController - These are two table view controllers that simply show a static list of values.
-When you select a value, it will update two text fields in the `ViewController`.
+`StoogeViewController` and `MarxViewController` - These are two child view controllers presented on `ViewController`.
+These are table view controllers that simply show a static list of values.
+When you select a value, it will update two text fields in the parent controller, `ViewController`.

 ## Notes